 To help you out, we’ve listed down 6 tips for conducting effective virtual meetings without sabotaging your team’s productivity.
 Let’s start!

 Prepare Ahead Of Time

 Running a virtual meeting isn’t always the easiest task — it takes patience, ideas, and of course, people.
 While technological advancements and digital tools have certainly made online communication easier, nothing is as effective for getting on the same page with your employees as planning ahead of time.

 The first step to running a planning meeting that is both advantageous to your employees and yourself is to do your homework.
 Nothing is a bigger waste of time and energy than coming to a meeting unprepared.
 There are other people’s schedules and opinions to consider.

 Apart from preparing the materials needed for the meeting, it’s also essential that you prepare yourself to make sure that everything comes together seamlessly for your meeting.

-So it’s best to advise everyone to test technology ahead of time.
-Prior to a virtual meeting, all participants should test the technology and make sure they are comfortable with the major features.
+So it’s best to advise everyone to test the technology ahead of time.
+Prior to a virtual meeting, all participants should test the technology.
+And, make sure they are comfortable with the major features.
 Everyone on your team should familiarize themselves with different software packages.